00Fjongl/js-extra/Minification/mini.md

 for(e=0;e++<255;)[a[b],a[c],d[b],d[c]]=[a[c],a[b],d[c],d[b]];
 ```
 # Mixing with Optimization
-If a script needs to run thousands of times per minute, then avoid the use of RegExp, and avoid any function-group-minifying. `.split`, as a replacement for arrays of strings, should also be avoided under those conditions.
+If a script needs to run thousands of times per minute, then steer clear of RegExp, and avoid any function-group-minifying. `.split`, as a replacement for arrays of strings, should also be avoided under those conditions.

 `.indexOf`, when paired with bracket notation, is likely the most optimal searching method (between `.includes`, `.startsWith`, `.endsWith`, `.search`, etc.). `.includes` is only the fastest when used with arrays.